brunch/javascript-brunch/README.md

 It also does JS source code validation.

 ## Usage
-Install the plugin via npm with `npm install --save javascript-brunch`.
+Install the plugin via npm with `npm install --save-dev javascript-brunch`.

 Or, do manual install: